hyperledger/fabric-samples/token-utxo/README.md

 The smart contract supports UTXO ownership based on individual client identities from organizations that are members of the channel.
 In our scenario, the minter of the tokens will be a member of Org1, while the recipient will belong to Org2.
 To highlight the connection between the `GetClientIdentity().GetID()` API and the information within a user's certificate, we will register two new identities using the Org1 and Org2 Certificate Authorities (CA's), and then use the CA's to generate each identity's certificate and private key.

-First, we need to set the following environment variables to use the the Fabric CA client (and subsequent commands)
+First, we need to set the following environment variables to use the Fabric CA client (and subsequent commands)
 ```
 export PATH=${PWD}/../bin:${PWD}:$PATH
 export FABRIC_CFG_PATH=$PWD/../config/